 Date: February 8th, 2018

-Affected Versions: All previous 3.x Nexus Repository Manager OSS/Pro versions up to and including 3.7.1
+Affected Versions: All previous 3.x Nexus Repository OSS/Pro versions up to and including 3.7.1

-Fixed in Version: Nexus Repository Manager OSS/Pro version 3.8
+Fixed in Version: Nexus Repository OSS/Pro version 3.8

-Multiple Cross-Site Scripting (XSS) vulnerabilities have been discovered in Nexus Repository Manager 3.
+Multiple Cross-Site Scripting (XSS) vulnerabilities have been discovered in Nexus Repository 3.

-Publicly available Nexus Repository Manager instances are at greater risk and we have taken steps to mitigate this vulnerability in known public forge instances as well as providing remediation guidance to the overall Nexus Repository Manager user community.
+Publicly available Nexus Repository 3 instances are at greater risk and we have taken steps to mitigate this vulnerability in known public forge instances as well as providing remediation guidance to the overall Nexus Repository user community.

-The vulnerability associated with this advisory is fixed in Nexus 3.8 and above.
-The latest version of NXRM 3.x can be downloaded from:
+The vulnerability associated with this advisory is fixed in version 3.8 and above.
+The latest version of Nexus Repository 3.x can be downloaded from:

 For detailed information on upgrade compatibility, please see: